REVIEWS

 – Progmessor, Progressor

-The following are excerpts of reviews of Thirteen of Everything's debut album, "Welcome, Humans".
+The following are excerpts of reviews of Thirteen of Everything's 1st album, "Welcome, Humans".

 “…diverse, complex, beautiful... unexpected twists and turns... diverse, profound, devoid of commercial matter... interesting throughout.”